ludaladila/Outfit_recommendation/README.md

 - On the testing set, the average LLaVA rating for outfits increased from **7.74 to 8.03** after implementing the RandomForestRegressor.
 - Comparing the ratings from the trained RandomForestRegressor and LLaVA, the **MSE is 4.83**.
 ## Deep Learning Models
+# Previous approaches
+Previous studies on outfit recommendation typically fall into two categories: retrieval-based methods and generation-based methods.
+Retrieval-based systems rely on visual similarity using image embeddings (e.g., from CNNs or CLIP) to find matching items, often leveraging co-occurrence patterns or compatibility graphs.
+Generation-based methods, on the other hand, use models such as GANs or Transformers to synthesize compatible outfit combinations or directly predict user preferences.
+Recent works have also explored graph neural networks, style embeddings, and multi-modal fusion to improve contextual matching.
+However, these methods often require large-scale labeled fashion datasets and careful training to avoid bias or overfitting.
 # 4. Application
  This is our demo [Outfit_recommendation](https://huggingface.co/spaces/yiqing111/Outfit_recommendation) .
  Users can upload a photo and receive personalized outfit suggestions, filtered by clothing categories, with product images and prices displayed.